microsoft/pxt-adafruit/docs/lessons/seismograph/challenge.md

 ### ~avatar avatar

-Engineering: In this project, you will build your own seismograph micro:bit from tape and a household plate.
+Engineering: In this project, you will build a remote control based on the seismograph micro:bit activity using a second micro:bit and micro USB cable.

 ### ~